 Returns Comparison: SIP vs RD (₹5,000 Per Month Example)

-📊 Investment Assumption:
+📊 Investment Assumptions

 - Monthly Investment: ₹5,000